 Custodial credit risk for deposits is the risk that in the event of the failure of depository financial institution, a government will not be able to recover its deposit or will not be able to recover collateral securities that are in the possession of an outside party.
 The Fund maintains cash accounts with Wells Fargo Bank.
-Accounts in excess of \$250,000 are securitized in accordance with Government Code Section 53652.
+Accounts in excess of federal depository insurance limits of \$250,000 are securitized in accordance with Government Code Section 53652.
 The California Government Code and the City's investment policy contain legal or policy requirements that limit the exposure to custodial credit risk for deposits.
 The California Government Code requires that a financial institution secure deposits made by state or local government units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110% of the total amounts deposited by public agencies.
 California law also allows financial institutions to secure City deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposit.
 The collateral pledged to cover the public fund deposits in California is held in the name of the California Collateral Pool Administrator and is held in their name by the Federal Reserve Bank as custodian.
-As of June 30, 2018, the Fund's deposits with financial institutions in excess of federal depository insurance limits was \$7,920,198 held in accounts collateralized in accordance with State law as described above.
+As of June 30, 2020, the Fund's deposits with financial institutions with a bank balance of \$7,196,398 in excess of federal depository insurance limits of \$250,000 was \$6,946,398 and are held in accounts collateralized in accordance with State law as described above.